eclipse-tractusx/tractusx-edc/pr_etiquette.md

 - No surprise PRs please.
 Before you submit a PR, open a discussion or an issue outlining your planned work and give people time to comment.
 It may even be advisable to contact committers using the `@mention` feature.
 Unsolicited PRs may get ignored or rejected.
-- Create your working branch in your fork of TractusX-EDC, and create the PR against the upstream `main` branch
+- Create your working branch in your fork of Tractus-X EDC, and create the PR against the upstream `main` branch
 - Create focused PRs: your work should be focused on one particular feature or bug.
 Do not create broad-scoped PRs that solve multiple issues as reviewers may reject those PR bombs outright.
 - Provide a clear description and motivation in the PR description in GitHub.
 This makes the reviewer's life much